 How long does it take to get to the gorillas?

 The trek to the gorillas can take up to two hours or even longer, depending on which gorilla family we visit.
-Due to our close association with the park wardens we normally visit one of the closer families, usually within a 45-minute trek from the start point.
+We normally visit one of the closer families, usually within a 45-minute trek from the start point.
 However, it is wise to be prepared for a longer, more challenging hike.

 What kind of clothing should I take?